Brokerages Set Yamana Gold Inc. (TSE:YRI) Price Target at C$8.05

 Shares of Yamana Gold Inc. (TSE:YRI) (NYSE:AUY) have been given an average rating of “Buy” by the eleven analysts that are currently covering the company, Marketbeat reports.
 Three equities research analysts have rated the stock with a hold rating and four have given a buy rating to the company.
 The average twelve-month target price among brokers that have covered the stock in the last year is C$8.02.

 A number of analysts have commented on the company.
 Canaccord Genuity lifted their target price on Yamana Gold from C$9.00 to C$9.50 and gave the stock a “buy” rating in a report on Thursday, August 5th.
-National Bankshares cut their price objective on Yamana Gold from C$7.25 to C$7.00 in a report on Friday.
-CSFB reaffirmed an “outperform” rating on shares of Yamana Gold in a report on Tuesday, July 20th.
 National Bank Financial cut their price objective on Yamana Gold to C$7.25 and set an “outperform” rating for the company in a report on Friday, September 10th.
-Finally, Cormark cut their price objective on Yamana Gold from C$7.75 to C$7.50 and set a “sector perform” rating for the company in a report on Thursday, July 22nd.
+Raymond James cut their price objective on Yamana Gold to C$7.50 and set a “market perform” rating for the company in a report on Wednesday, October 13th.
+Credit Suisse Group set a C$5.22 price objective on Yamana Gold in a report on Wednesday, July 21st.
+Finally, CSFB reaffirmed an “outperform” rating on shares of Yamana Gold in a report on Tuesday, July 20th.

 Yamana Gold stock opened at C$5.33 on Thursday.
 The firm has a market cap of C$5.15 billion and a price-to-earnings ratio of 25.50.
 The stock has a fifty day simple moving average of C$5.29 and a two-hundred day simple moving average of C$5.60.
 Yamana Gold has a 12 month low of C$4.82 and a 12 month high of C$7.88.
 The company has a current ratio of 1.71, a quick ratio of 1.27 and a debt-to-equity ratio of 19.77.